Complete Golf Store Business Logo

 Just the right grip of the club can impact the swing positively.
 Holding the club in such a way that your palms overlap might lead to too much tightness in the grip.
 With this, even when you swing right, there is not enough momentum in your swing.

-This leads to less speed of the ball even after a powerful strike.
+This leads to less ball speed even after a powerful strike.
 To prevent this, you need to work on your grip.
-The type of golf club grip installed has a considerable role to play in your grip and, therefore, your swing as well.
+The type of club grip installed has a considerable role to play in your grip and, therefore, your swing as well.

 Ensure that you hold your club so that there is enough room for it to adjust itself based on the downswing and backswing position.
 It would be best if you also did not strain your wrist due to a wrong grip.
 At a fast swing rate, you might hurt your wrist if you apply too much pressure on it.
 Drivers and woods tend to have a tiny loft on the clubhead.
 With such clubs, a wrong grip can have a huge impact.